 Delta Airlines has a pet policy that only includes dogs, cats, and household birds.
 However, pets are only allowed in the main cabin inside a pet carrier under the seat in front of you.
-There are exceptions to this, which include those with service animals and those who are in the military or are in the foreign service working in the US State Department.
+There are exceptions to this, including those with service animals and those in the military or foreign service working in the US State Department.

 United Airlines Pet Policy

 United Airlines allows small cats and dogs to travel in the cabin in a hard or soft pet carrier under the seat in front of you.
 This is reserved for small pets only.
 Pets are not allowed in the cargo hold.
-Like the other airlines, if you are in the military or work for the State Department, there is an exemption.
+Like the other airlines, there is an exemption if you are in the military or work for the State Department.

 Southwest Airlines Pet Policy